daveove/openroads-data/readme.md

 - unless stated otherwise, the data will be attributed to the OSM user `openroads`
 - the data should be imported using negative id's.
 OGR2OSM takes care of this by default.

-### Basic road network

-- name
-- or_responsibility
-- or_condition
-- surface

-### Project roads
-OpenRoads contains data about the basic Philippine road network, but also data about project roads such as FMR and TRIP.
-These are imported as ways into the OR database and then manually converted to relations.

 ## Administrative areas
 The administrative areas are stored in its own repository: [OpenRoads Boundaries](https://github.com/opengovt/openroads-boundaries).

-## Generating the baselayer
-Until the automatic generation of the baselayer is implemented, we are manually rendering it using Mapbox Studio.

-The basic styles are defined in the 'OR - Roads baselayer' project (`openroads.cc286209`).
-New road data that's delivered has to be uploaded as a data source and then added as a layer to the style.

-1. Upload the data as a data source to Mapbox.
-Make sure the layer is called 'roads' and the road network itself is classified with the `or_responsibility` attribute, with one of the following values: national, provincial, municipal, barangay, private.
-Upload the data source to Mapbox.
-2. Add the new data source as an extra layer to the style.
-Open the style and go to Layers -> Change source.
-Append the Mapbox ID.
-3. Upload the style back to Mapbox

 ## Openroads Database
 This repo also contains the [Openroads Database Schema](db), with a Docker setup for local testing.